Fitzroy Bridge

 The Fitzroy Bridge was a suspension bridge that spanned the Fitzroy River in Rockhampton, Queensland, Australia from 1881 until it was demolished in 1956.

+Overview

 Construction work on the bridge commenced in March 1877.

 The bridge consisted of both timber and iron with a Gothic appearance.
 Most noticeably, the tops of its piers were designed as turrets, giving the structure an ornamental appearance.

-The bridge was 1104 ft (336m) in length, with the roadway situated 20 ft (6m) above the high water mark.
+The bridge was 1104 ft long, with the roadway situated 20 ft above the high water mark.
 Construction of the bridge cost £54,000.
 Officially opened on 1 January 1881, the Fitzroy Bridge was Rockhampton's first bridge and until the Alexandra Railway Bridge was opened in 1899, it was the only bridge crossing the river.
 Prior to it being built, residents were ferried across the river on a steam ferryboat.